AJ-RR/AJ-RR.github.io/index.md

 I am a 4th year student pursuing an Integrated Master of Technology in Electronics and Communication Engineering at the <a target="_blank" rel="noopener noreferrer" href="https://www.iiitb.ac.in/">International Institute of Information Technology - Bangalore (IIIT-B)</a>.

-My research interests majorly include machine learning for healtcare and assistive technology.
+My research interests majorly include machine learning for healthcare and assistive technology.
 With a background in electronics and embedded systems, I am eager to work on multi-disciplinary problems in these fields.

 Academics aside, I am a football enthusiast and regularly play the sport.
 I also enjoy playing table tennis and volleyball.
 In addition, I have a deep interest in philosophy, particularly in aspects of ethics and morality that are crucial in understanding what engineers do and how our technology affects society.